Variational methods for the kinetic Fokker-Planck equation: Introduction

 With this analogy in mind, and assuming that~$\b$ vanishes for simplicity, we rewrite the problem of finding a solution to \eqref{e.thepde} (with $\b \equiv 0$) as that of finding a null minimizer of the functional

 where $\nabla_v^* F := -\nabla_v \cdot F + v \cdot F$ is the formal adjoint of $\nabla_v$ in $L^2_\ga$.
 It is clear that the infimum above is non-negative, and if we are provided with a solution $f$ to \eqref{e.thepde} (with $\b \equiv 0$), then choosing $\g = \nabla_v f$ reveals that this infimum vanishes at $f$.
 This functional gives strong credence to the definition of the space $H^1_\hyp(U)$ given in \eqref{e.def.H1hyp}.
-Using convex-analytic arguments, we show that the mapping in \eqref{e.mapping.inf}, where $f$ varies in $f_0 + H^1_{\hyp,0}(U)$ for some fixed $f_0 \in H^1_{\hyp}(U)$, is uniformly convex, and that its infimum is null.
+Using convex-analytic arguments, we show that the mapping in \eqref{e.mapping.inf} is uniformly convex, and that its infimum is null.
 This implies the well-posedness of the problem~\eqref{e.thepde} with $\b \equiv 0$.
-The proof of coercivity relies on the following Poincar\'e-type inequality for $H^1_\hyp(U)$, while the proof that the infimum is null relies on a careful study of the behavior of~$H^1_\hyp(U)$ functions near the singular set of the boundary of~$U$ which we carry in Section~\ref{s.boundary}.
+The proof of coercivity relies on the following Poincar\'e-type inequality for $H^1_\hyp(U)$.